CAMMA-public/TFUScapes/README.md

 ### Disclaimer

-It is important to emphasize that the model and dataset are intended strictly for research purposes.
+It is important to emphasize that the dataset are intended strictly for research purposes.
 The dataset **TFUScapes** is **not validated** for clinical decision-making and must not be used as a substitute for certified medical devices or simulation platforms.
 As with any simulation-based method in biomedical contexts, there remains a risk that third parties could employ these tools beyond their intended scope.
 To mitigate this, clear disclaimers and licensing restrictions have been implemented to underscore the non-clinical nature of the data and promote responsible use.
 Broader impact is expected in terms of advancing reproducibility and collaboration in scientific computing, particularly in the development of data-driven methods for neurotechnology and therapeutic ultrasound.

 ### License